ibm-cloud-docs/Cloudant/offerings/gdpr_faq.md

  * Location data
  * Connectivity/device data

-**Sensitive Personal Data**, restricted to the following data:
+**Sensitive Personal Data**, restricted to:
   * Health data, extra conditions apply to be covered in a Service Description

-If you are storing health care data, you *must*:
+If you are storing health care data, you *must* complete the following tasks:
  - Notify {{site.data.keyword.cloudant_short_notm}} before writing any data.
  - Request a HIPAA-compliant dedicated cluster.

 ## Data about me

 {{site.data.keyword.cloudant_short_notm}} records some data about its users, and is a Data Controller for said Personal Information (PI) data.
-What we record depends on the type of account you have.
+The data we record depends on the type of account you have.

-If you have a {{site.data.keyword.cloudant_short_notm}} Dedicated Cluster/{{site.data.keyword.cloudant_short_notm}} Enterprise cluster, we record data about you and are considered a Data Controller for those data within the context of GDPR.
+If you have a {{site.data.keyword.cloudant_short_notm}} Dedicated Cluster/{{site.data.keyword.cloudant_short_notm}} Enterprise cluster, we record data about you and are considered a Data Controller for your data within the context of GDPR.
 If you have a {{site.data.keyword.cloudant_short_notm}} Dedicated Cluster/{{site.data.keyword.cloudant_short_notm}} Enterprise cluster, we have your:

  * Name
  * Email

-What we hold can be viewed and updated via the {{site.data.keyword.cloudant_short_notm}} dashboard.
+The data we hold can be viewed and updated via the {{site.data.keyword.cloudant_short_notm}} dashboard.

 If you have an account provisioned via {{site.data.keyword.cloud_notm}} (including a dedicated instance),
 {{site.data.keyword.cloudant_short_notm}} _does not_ collect the above personal data.
 This data is held by {{site.data.keyword.cloud_notm}}.